 The AP MLD ID subfield, if present, indicates the identifier of the AP MLD that is targeted by the multi-link probe request, as described in 35.3.4.2 (Use of multi-link probe request and response).

+The MLD MAC address subfield, if present, include an IRM provided by an AP or AP MLD that the non-AP MLD intend to be identified by the AP MLD in the same ESS via the multi-link probe request, as described in 35.3.4.2 (Use of multi-link probe request and response).

 TGbe editor: please insert the following proposed changes (CID #23178).

-12.2.12 Identifying a non-AP STA with changing MAC address
+12.2.12 Identifying a non-AP STA or a non-AP MLD with changing MAC address

-To mitigate tracking and traffic analysis by third parties, a non-AP STA may randomly change its MAC address while not associated(see 4.5.4.10 (MAC privacy enhancements)).
+To mitigate tracking and traffic analysis by third parties, a non-MLD non-AP STA may randomly change its MAC address while not associated.
+A non-AP MLD may randomly change any of its affiliated non-AP STA MAC Address(es) or its MLD MAC address while not associated (see 4.5.4.10 (MAC privacy enhancements)).

-This presents a problem for the network in that it is unable to identify a non-AP STA that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current association (see 12.2.10).
-Similarly, this presents a problem for the non-AP STA in that it cannot assume the network can recognize the STA as correlated to any cached information from previous association(s).
+This presents a problem for the network in that it is unable to identify a non-AP STA or a non-AP MLD that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current association (see 12.2.10).
+Similarly, this presents a problem for the non-AP STA or a non-AP MLD in that it cannot assume the network can recognize the STA or the non-AP MLD as correlated to any cached information from previous association(s).
 Two mechanisms are defined to alleviate these problems.

-The first mechanism referred to as the device ID mechanismthe AP provide an identifier to the non-AP STA during association or PASN authentication that the non-AP STA may then report back to the AP during a future association or PASN authentication.
+The first mechanism is referred to as the device ID mechanism, where the AP provides an identifier to the non-AP STA during association or PASN authentication that the non-AP STA may then report back to the AP during a future association or PASN authentication as defined in 12.2.12.1.

+For MLO using the device ID mechanism, the AP MLD provides an identifier to the non-AP MLD during the 4-way handshake or the FILS authentication that the non-AP MLD may then report back to the AP MLD during a future association as defined in 12.2.12.3.

-The second mechanismreferred to as the IRM mechanismthe non-AP STA provide a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP during association or PASN authentication and then use that MAC address as TA for its own transmissions for identification of the STA, during its next pre association exchanges, PASN authentication, and/or association and associated exchanges with that APThe two mechanisms both allow the network to recognize the STA while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA.
+The second mechanism is referred to as the IRM mechanism, where the non-AP STA provides a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP during association or PASN authentication and then uses that MAC address as a TA for its own transmissions for identification of the STA, during its next pre association exchanges, PASN authentication, and/or association and associated exchanges with that AP, as defined in 12.2.12.2.

+For MLO using the IRM mechanism, the non-AP MLD provides a random MLD MAC address (that differs from the current MLD MAC address) to the AP MLD during the 4-way handshake or the FILS authentication and then uses the new MLD MAC address to identify of the non-AP MLD, during its next preassociation exchanges, and/or association and associated exchanges with that AP MLD as defined in 12.2.12.4.

+The two mechanisms both allow the network to recognize the STA or the non-AP MLD while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA or the non-AP MLD.

 The two mechanisms may be used concurrently.